qbism/4TAK-dll/README.md

 As documented in [WritePosition](#writeposition), WritePos now writes full float precision, so ReadPos has to read full float.

+_Except_ for protocol 2022 (as used in the demos): the positions have been written in the "classic" 12.3 fixed point format.

 ### TE_SPLASH (10)

 The "color/splash" enumeration accepts a new value: